Pluto1944/TNN/training/tf_v1_qat/convert/tf2trt/README.md

 # Tensorflow QAT models to TensorRT

 ## Description
-This sample demonstrates workflow for inferencing a Resnet-50 model trained using Quantization Aware Training with TensorRT.
+This sample demonstrates workflow for inferencing a Resnet-50 and a MobilenetV2 model trained using Quantization Aware Training with TensorRT.

 ## Prerequisites
  - TensorRT >=7.1